BBY client claims processing now underway

-After four years of complex investigations and legal proceedings, former clients of failed stockbroker BBY Limited (BBY) can now lodge their claims online.
+After more than 4 years of complex investigations and legal proceedings, former clients of failed stockbroker BBY Limited (BBY) can now lodge their claims online.

 Liquidators, Stephen Vaughan and Ian Hall of KPMG Australia, have commenced a court-ordered process in which former clients can access an online website to verify their claims for money and assets held by BBY at the time of its collapse in 2015.

 Once all client claims have been verified and adjudicated, and various other steps set out in the court orders are completed, cash distributions will be made to clients from available funds.
 The earliest date for distributions is likely to be late in 2019.